DragonSpit/HPCsharp/README.md

 Discussion on when it's appropriate to use parallel copy is coming soon...

 # Examples of Usage
-See HPCsharpExample folder in this repo for usage examples - a complete VisualStudio 2017 solution provided.
+See HPCsharpExample folder in this GitHub repository for usage examples - a complete working VisualStudio 2017 solution is provided.

 # Related Blogs
 For details on the motivation see blog: